Movies

 During filming, this heavy prop had fallen from the hands of an actress on the toes of Humphrey Bogart and a lead feather from the tail was bent by the accident.
 This damage is visible during an action on screen and ensures that the copy for sale by Bonhams is the actual bird of the film.

-Yesterday November 7 at Guernsey's, a Maltese Falcon in gray plaster of same size remained unsold from an estimate of $ 1M.
+On November 7, 2013, a Maltese Falcon in gray plaster of same size passed at Guernsey's.
 It is signed with the initials of the artist : Fred Sexton.

 This evil bird that is succeeding the terrible monsters seldom appears in the film.
 It is an object of intense desire until it is discovered and provides the evidence that it was not made of precious materials.